KraftRicardo/KraftRicardo.github.io/_posts/2025-11-12-2D-RPG-Engine.md

 ---
 layout: post
-title: 2D RPG Engine
-subtitle: Writing the Tools Myself
-cover-img: /assets/img/2D-RPG-Engine/background-meadow.png
+title: Pokemon World Builder
+subtitle: 2D-RPG Engine
-# cover-img: /assets/img/2D-RPG-Engine/test.png
+cover-img: /assets/img/2D-RPG-Engine/background.png
-thumbnail-img: /assets/img/2D-RPG-Engine/2d-engine-icon.png
+thumbnail-img: /assets/img/2D-RPG-Engine/preview.png
-share-img: /assets/img/2D-RPG-Engine/2d-engine-icon.png
+share-img: /assets/img/2D-RPG-Engine/preview.png
 tags: [Project, Java, Game]
 # author: Ricardo Kraft
 ---

-This **2D RPG engine written in Java** is by far my biggest private project so far.
+This **2D-RPG engine written in Java** is by far my biggest private project so far.
 I started this project primarily as a way to learn programming while building something fun for myself.
 Using the engine, I’m currently developing a Pokémon Fan game.
 As a foundation, I’ve used assets from older Pokémon titles like [Pokémon HeartGold & SoulSilver](https://en.wikipedia.org/wiki/Pok%C3%A9mon_HeartGold_and_SoulSilver) for the [Nintendo DS](https://en.wikipedia.org/wiki/Nintendo_DS), combined with various open fan-made assets.

 The purpose of this post is not to showcase the game itself, but rather to highlight the **engine**, what it does, and how it works.
 The engine already includes a wide range of functionality.
 Below are some of the highlights.

-## 🔳 Windows
+## 🪟 Windows

 The engine runs two parallel threads, each managing one of the two main windows used during development.
 The **Editor Window (left)** runs on the UI thread, powered by [JavaFX](https://openjfx.io/).
 It provides access to numerous tools and customization options for editing game content.
 The **Game Window (right)** runs on a separate game thread and uses an early version of [OpenGL](https://www.khronos.org/opengl/) for rendering.
 This window displays the active game world, including maps, characters, user interfaces and covers utilities such as input handling and save/load mechanics.